-A bloomer loaf is a straightforward oval loaf with a crusty shell, a soft crumb, and a single long score across the top that opens nicely in the oven.
-A Paul Hollywood-inspired approach suits it well, because this is bread that relies more on sound technique than elaborate ingredients: good kneading, careful proving, and a properly hot oven matter far more than any extra flourish.
+A bloomer loaf is a simple oval bread with a crusty shell, a soft crumb, and a single long score across the top that opens neatly in the oven.
+A Paul Hollywood-inspired approach suits it well, because this is the kind of bread that depends more on [French cooking techniques](/food/cooking-methods-and-techniques-better-home-cooking) than on fancy ingredients: thorough kneading, careful proving, and a properly hot oven matter far more than any extra flourish.
 This version follows a few cues often linked with his baking style: strong white bread flour, dough worked until smooth and elastic, a taut free-form shape, and one decisive slash down the centre so the loaf blooms cleanly as it bakes.

 At a glance